About

 This recipe is based off of my Vegan Oatmeal Chocolate Chip Cookies, thanks to a reader who gave me the idea to convert them into a delicious lactation cookies!

-Lactation cookies are a lovely gift to bring first time (or veteran!) moms and parents.
+These gluten free and vegan lactation cookies are a lovely gift to bring first time (or veteran!) moms and parents.
 When breastfeeding, your caloric needs increase and these cookies make for the best treat, especially in the middle of the night during those first few weeks.

 What Are Lactation Cookies?